-POL SCI 236A The Statistics of Causal Inference in the Social Sciences 4 Units Approaches to causal inference using the potential outcomes framework.
+Introduction to Research Methods: Read Less [-] POL SCI 236A The Statistics of Causal Inference in the Social Sciences 4 Units Terms offered: Fall 2015, Fall 2014 Approaches to causal inference using the potential outcomes framework.
 Covers observational studies with and without ignorable treatment assignment, randomized experiments with and without noncompliance, instrumental variables, regression discontinuity, sensitivity analysis, and random inference.
 Applications are drawn from a variety of fields including political science, economics, sociology, public health, and medicine.
-Rules & Requirements Prerequisites: One multivariate regression course Hours & Format Fall and/or spring: 15 weeks - 3-4 hours of lecture per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
-This is part one of a year long series course.
-A provisional grade of IP (in progress) will be applied and later replaced with the final grade after completing part two of the series.
-Instructor: Sekhon Formerly known as: Political Science 236 POL SCI 236B Quantitative Methodology in the Social Sciences Seminar 4 Units A seminar on successful research designs and a forum for students to discuss the research methods needed in their own work, supplemented by lectures on relevant statistical and computational topics such as matching methods, instrumental variables, regression discontinuity, and Bayesian, maximum likelihood and robust estimation.
+The Statistics of Causal Inference in the Social Sciences: Read More [+] Rules & Requirements Prerequisites: One multivariate regression course Hours & Format Fall and/or spring: 15 weeks - 3-4 hours of lecture and 2-1 hours of discussion per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Instructor: Sekhon The Statistics of Causal Inference in the Social Sciences: Read Less [-] POL SCI 236B Quantitative Methodology in the Social Sciences Seminar 4 Units Terms offered: Spring 2016, Spring 2015, Spring 2014 A seminar on successful research designs and a forum for students to discuss the research methods needed in their own work, supplemented by lectures on relevant statistical and computational topics such as matching methods, instrumental variables, regression discontinuity, and Bayesian, maximum likelihood and robust estimation.
 Applications are drawn from political science, economics, sociology, and public health.
 Experience with R is assumed.
-Rules & Requirements Prerequisites: Political Science 236A or STAT 215A or equivalent Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Quantitative Methodology in the Social Sciences Seminar: Read More [+] Rules & Requirements Prerequisites: Political Science 236A or STAT 215A (http://guide.berkeley.edu/search/?P=STAT%20215A) or equivalent Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
 This is part two of a year long series course.
 Upon completion, the final grade will be applied to both parts of the series.
-POL SCI C236A The Statistics of Causal Inference in the Social Science 4 Units Approaches to causal inference using the potential outcomes framework.
+Quantitative Methodology in the Social Sciences Seminar: Read Less [-] POL SCI C236A The Statistics of Causal Inference in the Social Science 4 Units Terms offered: Fall 2017, Fall 2016, Fall 2013 Approaches to causal inference using the potential outcomes framework.
 Covers observational studies with and without ignorable treatment assignment, randomized experiments with and without noncompliance, instrumental variables, regression discontinuity, sensitivity analysis and randomization inference.
 Applications are drawn from a variety of fields including political science, economics, sociology, public health and medicine.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+The Statistics of Causal Inference in the Social Science: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.